richtastic/ff/src/3DR/wiki/dense.md

 ... could use new features as seeds & iterate again on finer-mesh ... could use individual grids(& surroundings) as new images

 <br/>

+a good point migh be one that if you move left/right or rotate or scale a little has a big change in SoSD
+	- move left/right/up/down
+		- value = sum of 4 movements
+		- best point has highest cost

+=> spots with MOST texture will fit this best